 Mountain Lion came out in 2012, not that long ago, but if you’re still using that operating system Chrome updates are being cut off.
-Google announced the change back in November, in case you missed it.
+Google announced the change back in November.
 Sure, you can update your OS free of charge, but many people don’t want to for a variety of reasons, including older computers that don’t support the latest version of OS X.

 9. Safari Has Gotten Really Good